SciML/Catalyst.jl/README.md

 ![Elaborate SDE simulation](docs/src/assets/readme_elaborate_sde_plot.svg)

 Some features we used here:
-- The SDE was [simulated using StochasticDiffEq.jl], where we [scaled the SDE noise terms](@ref ref).
+- The SDE was [simulated using StochasticDiffEq.jl].
+We also [scaled the SDE noise terms](@ref ref).
-- The cell volume was [modelled as a differential equation, which was coupled to the reaction network model](@ref ref).
+- The cell volume was [modeled as a differential equation, which was coupled to the reaction network model](@ref ref).
 - The cell divisions were created by [incorporating events into the model](@ref ref).
 - The model equations were [displayed using Latexify.jl](@ref ref), and the simulation [plotted using Plots.jl](@ref ref).